-Working with frustrating (& terrible) doctors
+Working with frustrating doctors

-Honestly, due to how the waiting room appeared, I didn't have much confidence in my new doctor's ability to take care of my needs.
+Honestly, due to how the waiting room appeared, I didn't have much confidence in my new doctor's ability to care for my needs.
 After being an adolescent without many treatment options and now an adult, this was the first attempt at finding a dermatologist on my own without the help of my guardians.